jaspermclennan/canpl-bet/README.md

 # CPL Predictor: Power Rankings and Historical Priors

-This branch contains the core **Predictive Engine** for the 2026 CPL Season.
-The model utilizes a historical **Z-Score normalization** process to establish a baseline for every team before the season begins.
+This branch contains the core Predictive Engine for the 2026 CPL Season.
+The model utilizes a historical Z-Score normalization process to establish a baseline power ranking for every team before the season begins.

 ## The Pipeline
-The script `power_rankings_pipeline.py` automates the ingestion and processing of data from 2021-2025.
+The script `power_rankings_pipeline.py` automates the intake and processing of data from 2021-2025.
-1. **Fetch:** Pulls raw match and team data.
+1. **Fetch:** Pulls raw match and team data from Canadian Premier League API into csv files by year.
-2. **Correlate:** Identifies which stats (e.g., Goals from Open Play, Clean Sheets) most accurately predict Total Points.
+2. **Correlate:** Identifies which stats (e.g., Goals from Open Play, Clean Sheets) most accurately predict Total Points using .corr() method in Pandas.
 3. **Weight:** Applies a decay rate to give more importance to recent seasons (2024/2025).
 4. **Rank:** Generates a `Strength_Score` for every team.

-## Match Prediction Logic (The Magic 50)
+## Match Prediction Logic
 Predictions are generated using a **Poisson Distribution** via `predict_via_power_rankings.py`.

 ### Scaling and Calibration